 H-1B Visa Provider Relations Representative Jobs

-Provider Relations Representative roles sit at the intersection of healthcare operations and network management, making them strong candidates for H-1B specialty occupation classification when the position requires a bachelor's degree in healthcare administration, business, or a related field.
+Provider Relations Representative roles sit at the intersection of healthcare operations and network management, making them strong candidates for H-1B visa specialty occupation classification when the position requires a bachelor's degree in healthcare administration, business, or a related field.
 Employers in managed care, hospital systems, and insurance networks regularly sponsor H-1B visas for this role.

-See All Provider Relations Representative JobsOverview
+Find H-1B Visa Provider Relations Representative JobsOverview

-Showing 5 of 12+ Provider Relations Representative jobs
+Showing 5 of 7+ Provider Relations Representative jobs

-See all Provider Relations Representative jobs
+See all Provider Relations Representative Jobs

 Sign up for free to unlock all listings, filter by visa type, and get alerts for new Provider Relations Representative roles.